CBSR-Biobank/biobank/README.md

 The [Canadian BioSample Repository](http://biosample.ca) (CBSR) has processed and stored biospecimens since 2000.
-In 2008, CBSR began developing a comprehensive client-server Java application, named Biobank, to be used by nurses, lab technicians, researchers, and lab administrators.
+In 2008, CBSR began developing a comprehensive client-server Java application, named BioBank, to be used by nurses, lab technicians, researchers, and lab administrators.
 Biobank allows multiple users, operating at different computers and different locations, to simultaneously process and log thousands of specimens daily.
 Nurses can enter